The $0 productivity upgrade most developers miss

 For better prompts: starship

 The default terminal prompt shows the current directory.
-Maybe the git branch if you have it configured.
+Maybe the git branch if you’ve configured it.

 Install: brew install starship